In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 • Hooks are usable only within function components, or within custom hook functions.
 They cannot be used in class components;

 • Hooks that are called once must be called every time the component is rendered, and in the same order.
-For this reason, they may not be called conditionally, or from event handlers, nor may the containing function place a conditional early return before any hook. eslint-plugin-react-hooks also prevents hooks from being called within loops, even when the iteration count is fixed.
+For this reason, they may not be called conditionally, or from event handlers, nor may the containing function place a conditional return before any hook. eslint-plugin-react-hooks also prevents hooks from being called within loops, even when the iteration count is fixed.
 It is also recommended that hooks not be called within nested functions.

 When a hook is invoked from a function component, it creates or modifies state data that is specific to the component instance.
 When the component instance is rendered again, the same hook is made to reference the same data.